Frank Gusenberg: Death

 When police arrived at the scene, Gusenberg was the only victim still alive despite having been shot fourteen times (reports erroneously list twenty-two times).
-Among the police was Sergeant Clarence Sweeny who had grown up in the same neighborhood as the Gusenberg brothers and immediately recognized Frank.
-Sweeny asked Gusenberg, "Who shot you?"
+Among the police was Sergeant Clarence Sweeney who had grown up in the same neighborhood as the Gusenberg brothers and immediately recognized Frank.
+Sweeney asked Gusenberg, "Who shot you?"
 Gusenberg, observing the gangland principle of "omertà" (absolute silence) replied, "Nobody shot me."

-Gusenberg was then taken to Alexian Brothers Hospital where he was once again asked by Sweeny who shot him.
+Gusenberg was then taken to Alexian Brothers Hospital where he was once again asked by Sweeney who shot him.
 He again refused to answer.
 Gusenberg's last words reportedly were, "I ain't no copper."

 Gusenberg died of his wounds three hours after being shot.

 The Gusenberg brothers were initially buried in Rosehill Cemetery in Chicago's North Side.
 They were later reinterred at Irving Park Cemetery.

 In popular culture

 Frank Gusenberg has been portrayed three times in film: